The Peace Science Digest provides access to and useful analysis of the top research in the field of Peace and Conflict Studies.

 To address this issue, the War Prevention Initiative has created the Peace Science Digest as a way to disseminate top selections of research and findings from the field’s academic community to the many possible beneficiaries.

-- Contribute to Peace Science and public scholarship as a way to promote war prevention issues.
+- Contribute to Peace Science and public scholarship as a way to promote war prevention.

 - Share information and resources with multiple constituencies in an understandable manner.

 - Advance the understanding and growth of the Global Peace System by promoting, developing, and collaborating with peacebuilding efforts across all sectors of society.